tracy-o/learning-day/docs/topics/metrics.md

 them.
 Those metrics are used for things like investigating issues with Belfrage or origins, monitoring the health of Belfrage, tracking its performance, etc.

+## Unifying our approach
+Currently in Belfrage we have used a mixture of two libraries; Statix and Telemetry.
+The use of two libraries has led to some confusing in the team so we have decided to start migrating towards the use of Telemetry.
+Our reasoning behind this is that Telemetry is becoming more of a standard within the Elixir community, it is simpler to implement and requires us to have less code within Belfrage itself.
+We are migrating slowly so currently some calls to Statix still remain the main usage is calls to Belfrage.Event which wraps calls to Statix, along with some direct calls to Statix dotted around the rest of Belfrage.

 ## Telemetry, Telemetry.Metrics, Telemetry.Metrics.StatsD and :telemetry_poller
 The [:telemetry](https://hexdocs.pm/phoenix/telemetry.html) library allows us to emit events (such as `:telemetry.execute(event, metadata)`) and then aggregate these events as metrics using [Telemetry.Metrics](https://hexdocs.pm/telemetry_metrics/0.6.1/Telemetry.Metrics.html) (such as collecting the count of the above event with `Telemetry.Metrics.counter(event)`) these metrics are then sent and consumed by a reporter, in our case this is [Telemetry.Metrics.StatsD](https://hexdocs.pm/telemetry_metrics_statsd/TelemetryMetricsStatsd.html) which our Amazon Agent is configured to collect metrics from periodically.
 We also use [Telemetry.Poller](https://hexdocs.pm/telemetry_poller/readme.html) to create a poller which collects VM metrics along with metrics related to our different PoolBoy pools.

+We now use our [Belfrage.Metrics](../../lib/belfrage/metrics.ex) to emit telemetry events instead of calling telemetry directly.

 ## How AWS CloudWatch metric dimensions work